astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ![Email Invite to Astronomer](https://assets2.astronomer.io/main/docs/getting-started/email-invite.png)

-> **Note:** If you're expecting an invitation email and don't receive one or you can't accept the invitation, reach out to [Astronomer Support](https://support.astronomer.io).
+> **Note:** If you're expecting an invitation email and don't receive one or you can't accept the invitation, [reach out to our support team](https://support.astronomer.io).

 ## Step 2: Create an Account